-Not only is Manitoba Canada's cleanest province for electricity generation, it exports this clean energy to the United States.
-This keeps emissions lower in those American states because they do not need to use fossil fuels for energy generation.
+Not only is Manitoba Canada's cleanest province for on-grid electricity generation, it exports this clean energy to the United States.
+This reduces emissions in those American states because they do not need to use fossil fuels for energy generation.
 At present, those emissions reductions are not counted for Manitoba's carbon savings account; they accrue to the jurisdiction that imports our clean energy.